Studies Allied to Built Environment Research (SABER) was established in 2015 and is part of the Built Environment Research Institute (BERI).

 - Build a practical and theoretical understanding of multi-disciplinary relationships within our Built Environment.

-- Examine the role of international and domestic practice to facilitate a better built environment for all.
+- Examine the role of international and domestic practise to facilitate a better Built Environment for all.

 - Develop links between Northern Ireland and international experience, so as to benefit both Northern Ireland and other contexts.

-- Inform policy makers involved in looking after the built environment.
+- Inform policy makers involved in looking after our Built Environment.

-- Critically examine failings and provide solutions to current practice.
+- Make visible, critically examine failings and provide solutions to current practise.